Mikdash Melekh, RaMaZ Commentary on Zoharמקדש מלך, פירוש הרמ״ז על ספר הזהר

 Tzfat · 1680

-Moshe Zacuto (RaMaZ) was an Italian Jewish scholar and Kabbalist active in Padua during the seventeenth century.
+Moshe Zacuto (RaMaZ) was an Italian Jewish scholar and Kabbalist active in Venice and Mantua during the seventeenth century.
 A member of the distinguished Zacuto family of scholars and physicians, he was deeply learned in both halakhah and Kabbalah, and served as a significant intellectual figure in the Venetian Jewish community.
 He was known for his mystical writings and his efforts to synthesize rabbinic learning with Kabbalistic thought.
-Zacuto lived through a period of relative stability for Italian Jews and contributed substantially to the intellectual life of Padua's Jewish academy, though detailed biographical information about his teachers and direct students remains limited in surviving records.
+Zacuto lived through a period of relative stability for Italian Jews and contributed substantially to the intellectual life of the Venetian and Mantuan Jewish communities, though detailed biographical information about his teachers and direct students remains limited in surviving records.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →